NexisOS/.github/profile/README.md

 Unlike traditional Linux distributions, NexisOS does not rely on central repositories, which helps minimize long-term maintenance costs.
 Instead, the user defines their own flake sources and configurations, bringing a "captain of your own ship" philosophy to system management.

 Security is a foundational priority for NexisOS.
-The distribution ships with several pre-configured security tools such as **firewalld**, **ClamAV**, **Maldet**, **Falco**, and **Suricata** for endpoint protection, malware detection, runtime security monitoring, and intrusion prevention, helping to create secure and resilient systems right out of the box.
+The distribution ships with several pre-configured security tools such as **firewalld**, **ClamAV**, **Maldet**, **Tetragon**, and **Suricata** for endpoint protection, malware detection, runtime security monitoring, and intrusion prevention, helping to create secure and resilient systems right out of the box.

 ---